Apple, Facebook, Google, Uber, And Other Tech Giants Speak Out Against Immigrant Family Separations

 "Microsoft is not working with U.S. Immigration and Customs Enforcement or U.S. Customs and Border Protection on any projects related to separating children from their families at the border, and contrary to some speculation, we are not aware of Azure or Azure services being used for this purpose.
 As a company, Microsoft is dismayed by the forcible separation of children from their families at the border.
 Family unification has been a fundamental tenet of American policy and law since the end of World War II.
 As a company Microsoft has worked for over 20 years to combine technology with the rule of law to ensure that children who are refugees and immigrants can remain with their parents.
 We need to continue to build on this noble tradition rather than change course now.
 We urge the administration to change its policy and Congress to pass legislation ensuring children are no longer separated from their families."

+Microsoft president Brad Smith also wrote about how the country "needs to get immigration right" on the company blog, and CEO Satya Nadella sent a letter to employees sharing his views on US immigration policy.

-(Microsoft attracted scrutiny Monday when the company briefly deleted, then replaced, a company blog that discussed how Microsoft’s Azure cloud software has a role in enabling the US Immigration and Customs Enforcement [ICE] agency to deliver services like "[accelerating] facial recognition and identification.")
+These actions, however, were in the wake of the company attracting scrutiny Monday when it briefly deleted, then replaced, a company blog that discussed how Microsoft’s Azure cloud software has a role in enabling the US Immigration and Customs Enforcement [ICE] agency to deliver services like "[accelerating] facial recognition and identification."

 Google CEO Sundar Pichai: